d3clane/llvm_pass/README.md

 ```
 git clone https://github.com/d3clane/llvm_pass.git
-mkdir build && cd build && cmake ..
+mkdir build && cd build
+RUN_SOURCES="../c_examples/fact.c" cmake ..
 make
 ```

 These commands generate the executable `a.out` that you can now run.
+In environmental variable "RUN_SOURCES" could be set any sources to compile with pass.
 After running it, dynamic information is collected and stored into files with names `n_passes_edges` for control flow graph and `node_usage_count` for def_use graph.
 In order to combine static graphs with dynamic info you should run:

 ```
 ./ConcatDU node_usage_count def_use out_file_name